-This information is available for print here Recovery Tools – Recovery Tools – Your relatcionship with urges and Cravings
+This information is available for print here – Recovery Tools – Your relationship with urges and cravings

 Your Relationship with Urges and Cravings

-The challenge of urges, wants, desires and cravings (referred to from here on as “urges”) to use drugs, alcohol, pornography, gambling and other addictive processes and substances is frequently experienced by people seeking to achieve or maintain abstinence from addictions.
-This challenge tends to reduce over time but can be triggered again many months or even years into abstinence.
-Addiction Recovery tools can and do give you a way to deal with these challanges.
+The challenges of urges, wants, desires and cravings (referred to in future as “urges”) to use drugs, alcohol, pornography, gambling and other addictive processes and substances is frequently experienced by people seeking to achieve or maintain abstinence from addictions.
+The challenge tends to reduce over time but can be triggered again many months or even years into abstinence.
+Addiction Recovery tools give you ways to deal with these challenges.

-A very important point to consider is that it is normal to have urges to return to substance or addictive behaviours, it doesn’t mean that a person doesn’t want to stop or stay stopped, it just means that their addiction and related neurocircuitry is seeking to use again.
-Many people experience ambivalence, the urge to use and the want to not use.
+A very important point to consider is that it is normal to have urges to return to substance use or addictive behaviours.
+It doesn’t mean that a person doesn’t want to stop or to stay stopped, it just means that their addiction and related neurocircuitry is seeking to use again.
+Many people experience ambivalence – the urge to use and the want to not use.
 The key to not using is largely influenced by what you do and how you relate to the urges to use.
-You have a choice what you do when triggered by an urge, approach the urge with skill and a determination to live your life in line with your best self, the self that wants the best for you and those around you and you stand a good chance of mastering it
+You have a choice of what you do when you are triggered by an urge.
+Approach the urge with skill and a determination to live your life in line with your best self – the self that wants the best for you and those around you – and you stand a good chance of mastering it.

 Here are some tips, skills and ways that people use to work with cravings and urges.
-It is important to remember that urges will pass; they will lose power, especially when you have handled them skilfully a few times.
+It is important to remember that urges will pass and they will lose power, especially when you have handled them skilfully a few times.

 Pros and Cons… Do a quick stocktake of the pros and then the cons of using.
-Be sure to include the longer term bigger picture, to not do so is denial of your truth.
+Be sure to include the longer-term bigger picture.
+Not to do so is a denial of your truth.

 Eat and/or drink… Sometimes feelings of hunger and thirst can feel like cravings.

-Substitution … Have 3 things you can think about (non-addiction related) that you can think of anytime you think of using.
-For example; the place you enjoy being most, the reward you are going to give yourself when you reach a milestone of recovery or a loved one.
+Substitution … Have 3 things (non-addiction related) that you can think about anytime you think of using.
+For example, the place you enjoy being most, the reward you are going to give yourself when you reach a milestone of recovery, or a loved one.

-Count the blessings of recovery … When you have a bit of recovery you will know all the benefits this has bought to you and your life.
+Count the blessings of recovery … When you have a bit of experience of recovery you will know all the benefits it has bought to you and your life.
 Focus on these for at least 15 minutes.

-Tell… don’t go in there alone … Reach out, speak to someone, a peer or another person that understands your struggle and can help you to continue along your path of recovery.
+Tell… don’t go in there alone … Reach out and speak to someone, a peer or another person that understands your struggle and can help you to continue along your path of recovery.

-Put a gap between the urge and action … This is very closely related to Mindfulness (check out mindfulness information online, especially Mindfulness-Based Relapse Prevention).
-A handy acronym is SOBER, it works like this
+Put a gap between the urge and action ….
+This is very closely related to Mindfulness (check out mindfulness information online, especially Mindfulness-Based Relapse Prevention).
+A handy acronym is SOBER, which works like this

-- Observe, what am I really experiencing? bring your attention to your insides, your feelings, your deep awareness, you can be with the feelings and urges, you don’t have to use on them, you can just observe from a distance
+- Observe – what am I really experiencing?
+Bring your attention to your insides, your feelings, your deep awareness.
+You can be with the feelings and urges but you don’t have to use on them, you can just observe from a distance.

-- Respond, not react, this is not automatic, this is respond in line with your values, in line with your desire for recovery
+- Respond – not react.
+This is not automatic.
+Respond in line with your values, and in line with your desire for recovery.

-For this to be most helpful, practice it and then… practice it again and then repeat so it becomes automatic.
-Practice it when you don’t need it, then you will have this skill when you need it.
+For this to be most helpful, practice it….then practice it again…then repeat so it becomes automatic.
+Practice it when you don’t need it, then you will have the skills when you do need it.

 Mindfulness for many is a helpful skill that can be learnt.
 You will find lots of great content online or in a local Mindfulness group.

-Play the tape to the end … When people think of using they often recall the “good times” or the “good feeling”, this is often an illusion and always discounts and ignores the true negative consequences of using, both in the short and long term.
-“Play the tape to the end” invites you to connect with and consider the truth of using, not just the illusion and/or the immediate result, but where it takes you.
+Play the tape to the end … When people think of using they often recall the “good times” or the “good feelings”.
+This is often an illusion and always discounts and ignores the true negative consequences of using, both in the short and long term.
+“Play the tape to the end” invites you to connect with and consider the truth of using – not just the illusion and/or the immediate result, but where it takes you.

-Ask yourself “if I didn’t want to use, what would I really want”? … This is a wonderful question to explore what you really need, what is it that you use your addiction for; this question might well lead you to some helpful truth that you can act on.
+Ask yourself “if I didn’t want to use, what would I really want?” … This is a wonderful question to explore what you really need.
+What is it that you use your addiction for?
+This question might well lead you to some helpful truths that you can act on.
 You may discover you are stressed, lonely, hurt, bored or in pain (emotional and/or physical).
-By having the answer to the question you can take positive life affirming value directed steps towards meeting that need and want.
+With the answers to the question you can take positive life-affirming value-directed steps towards meeting that need and want.

 Avoid / Leave … Do you need to leave the place where you are at?
 If this is what is causing the craving, put space between you and it and reflect on the situation.

-Spot the lies that addiction is telling you … Relapse is usually based on a lie or half-truth, it will be some addictive thinking that is a distortion of the truth, or minimising of the true consequence, or a negotiation that ultimately is weighted in favour of acting out.
+Spot the lies that addiction is telling you … Relapse is usually based on a lie or half-truth.
+It will be some addictive thinking that is a distortion of the truth, or minimising the true consequence, or a negotiation that ultimately is weighted in favour of acting out.
 Your job is to spot the “addictive BS” or “cognitive distortions” (that is the therapy term).
-Be a BS detective, spot the lies early on, the ones that are setting you up to act out… these come way before the urges sometimes.
+Be a BS detective, spot the lies early on, the ones that are setting you up to act out.
+These come way before the urges sometimes.
 Others refer to these thoughts as “red flag thoughts”.
-Get good at spotting these and challenging them with truth, these thoughts do not do well when you counter them with facts, historical or present.
+Get good at spotting these and challenging them with truth – these thoughts do not do well when you counter them with facts, historical or present.

 Congratulate yourself!
-Every time you skilfully cope with an urge take a minute and congratulate yourself, reflect on what and how you did what you did, these are important moments in your continued recovery.
-If it was particularly difficult reward yourself with something that’s good for you, and something that you will enjoy.
-Addiction recovery takes some doing, recognise that and your achievements.
+Every time you skilfully cope with an urge take a minute and congratulate yourself.
+Reflect on what you did and how you did it.
+These are important moments in your continued recovery.
+If it was particularly difficult, reward yourself with something that’s good for you and that you will enjoy.
+Addiction recovery takes some doing – recognise that and recognise your achievements.

-This is just a start, explore, find more, get to know you and your urges, checkout what others do for their addiction recovery.
-If you are part of a peer support group and can ask others what they do, follow that, experience is a great teacher.
-Explore online, pop in a search engine “ways to deal with cravings”, learn about the neuroscience of addiction (YouTube is a good source for this), attend AA, NA, SMART or other peer support groups, seek the support of an experienced addictions counsellor do whatever it takes to achieve lasting addicstion recovery.
+This is just a start.
+Explore, find out more, get to know you and your urges, and check out what others do for their addiction recovery.
+If you are part of a peer support group, ask others what they do and follow that – experience is a great teacher.
+Explore online – pop in a search engine “ways to deal with cravings” or “addiction recovery tools”.
+Learn about the neuroscience of addiction (YouTube is a good source for this), attend AA, NA, SMART or other peer support groups, or seek the support of an experienced addictions counsellor – do whatever it takes to achieve lasting addiction recovery.